 El IRS cobrará a estos preparadores una penalidad de $500 por cada omisión en presentar o adjuntar el formulario.

-You need to complete all four parts of the Form 8867:
+You need to complete all five parts of the Form 8867:

 You need to answer the questions covering EITC eligibility on the Form 8867 using information from your client.
-We recommend you ask each question in language your client understands and ask probing questions of your client instead of questions with a yes or no answer.
+We recommend you ask each question in language your client understands and ask open questions to get more information than a yes or no answer.
 For example, the question, "Is the taxpayer's filing status married filing separately?"
-Don't let your client tell you his or her filing status.
-You need to determine your client's filing status and ask the questions that get you to the correct answer.
+Don't ask your clients what their filing status is.
+You need to ask all the questions needed and work with your client to find the correct filing status..
 See some of the suggested questions you might ask of a married taxpayer who isn't planning to file a joint return to find out if he or she qualifies for single or head of household in our tips for "Handling the Most Common Errors" page.

 Completing and submitting the Form 8867 for each tax return claiming EITC is a due diligence requirement.
-Starting with Tax Year 2011, you must submit the completed Form 8867 with each EITC return you file electronically or by mail.
-If you give your client a paper return or electronic version to sign and submit, you must attach the completed Form 8867 to it.
+You must submit the completed Form 8867 with each EITC return you prepare and submit electronically or by mail.
+If you give your client an EITC return or electronic version to sign and send in, you must attach the completed Form 8867 to it.
+Be sure to stress the importance of sending in all the forms to the IRS.
+Also, keep a record of the forms and schedules you gave to your client.

 See Consequences of Filing EITC Returns Incorrectly for additional actions IRS can take for failing to meet your due diligence requirements.